Monday, July 22, 2019

 It doesn’t tell a story, it explains a situation.

-The “situation novel” isn’t about characters trying to solve problems, but scene after scene that tells readers how a situation occurs, offers a flat, play-by-play of how something came to be, or even examples of why this idea is so cool.
+The “situation novel” isn’t about characters trying to solve problems, but scene after scene that tells readers how a situation occurs, offers a flat play-by-play of how something came to be, or even examples of why this idea is so cool.

-(Here’s more on Whose Story is It?)
+(Here’s more with Whose Story is It?)

 If you’re struggling with a good book that’s going nowhere and you don’t know why, ask yourself the following questions:

-How would you describe the plot?
+1. How would you describe the plot?

-Situation novels descriptions typically focus on the situation, not the character with a problem.
+Situation-novel descriptions typically focus on the situation, not the character with a problem.
 For example, you might say:

-- It’s about stopping a centuries-old curse from returning to a world that banished magic years ago, and eliminated the magic users capable of dealing with it.
+• It’s about stopping a centuries-old curse from returning to a world that banished magic years ago, and eliminated the magic users capable of dealing with it.

-- It’s about how the loss of a loved one can profoundly affect the lives of those who knew the person who died.
+• It’s about how the loss of a loved one can profoundly affect the lives of those who knew the person who died.

-- It’s about a bunch of people trapped in a crazy man’s house, and they have to solve a series of increasingly difficult puzzles to escape.
+• It’s about a bunch of people trapped in a crazy man’s house, and they have to solve a series of increasingly difficult puzzles to escape.

-Is your protagonist trying to solve a problem?
+2. Is your protagonist trying to solve a problem?

-Protagonists drive the plot, and situation novels often read like a series of connected scenes with no one in the the narrative driver’s seat.
+Protagonists drive the plot, so situation novels often read like a series of connected scenes with no one in the narrative driver’s seat.
 There’s probably a problem in the novel, likely something major, but if you took the protagonist out, pretty much any other character could step in and not much (if anything at all) would change in the story.

-In a situation novel, the novel’s problem isn’t personal to the protagonist, or it's vaguely personal, such as “the end of the world” or “they might die” or some generic bad thing that will happen to everyone in the book.
+It might be vaguely personal, such as “the end of the world” or “they might die” or some generic bad thing that will happen to everyone in the book, but they're not special—they just got picked to deal with this problem.

-Does your novel have a lot of point of view characters?
+3. Does your novel have a lot of point of view characters?

 Not every multiple-point-of-view novel is a situation novel, but a lot of situation novels have multiple point of view characters, because the situation is what the author is trying to get across.
 That often needs scenes from a variety of characters involved in various aspects of the situation.

 It’s essentially showing all the details and sides of a situation, and how it’s all unfolding, and what’s going on when, but there’s no sense of a character trying to accomplish anything on a large scale.
-The scenes might have goals, but the goals are there primarily to show the steps leading to the resolution of the situation and aren’t part of a character’s plan to deal with that situation.

 Consider each point of view character and ask what would happen if you cut that character from the story.
 How much would change?
 If the only change is that you’d need someone else to show those scenes, odds are you have more situation than story in your novel.

-Do the characters make plot-determining decisions based on personal motivations?
+4. Do the characters make plot-determining decisions based on personal motivations?

 Plots are created by choices, and those choices are motivated by personal reasons.
 Even the detective trying to solve a murder is doing it because it’s her job and she believes in what she does.
 But for most protagonists, what they do stems from a need to accomplish a goal that helps them get what they want in some way.